Call For A Consultation (520) 323-1808

 A: A driver at fault for an accent could go to jail if they broke the law while causing the accident.
 The driver at fault is liable for the resulting damages, and they could face criminal prosecution if they broke the law in causing the accident.
 DUI and reckless driving are common examples of this, and it is possible for a driver to be charged with hit-and-run if they flee the scene of an accident.
 An attorney can explain how such behavior might influence your recovery efforts.

 A: Your car accident claim can be worth the total cost of all your economic losses from the accident if you can prove the other driver is directly responsible for it.
-The value of your accident claim could include your vehicle repair costs, your medical expenses, anticipated future medical treatment costs, and your pain and suffering.
+The value of your accident claim in Arizona could include your vehicle repair costs, your medical expenses, anticipated future medical treatment costs, and your pain and suffering.
 You may be entitled to more than you initially expected, and a good attorney can help you recover maximum compensation for your losses.

 A: You have only two years to file a car accident claim in the state.
 You should file the claim right away.
 In most cases, you have only a few days after an accident to report your intention to file a claim with the appropriate insurer.
 If you intend to file a personal injury suit against the driver who caused your accident, you must do so within two years of the date of the accident; otherwise, you lose the chance to claim compensation from the at-fault driver.

 A: While it’s possible to recover from your recent car accident without hiring a lawyer, it is likely to be far more challenging than you initially realize.
-Hiring an experienced attorney can make every aspect of the claim filing process easier to manage and more likely to generate the results you hope to see.
+Hiring an experienced car accident attorney can make every aspect of the claim filing process easier to manage and more likely to generate the results you hope to see.
 Your attorney can resolve any issues you encounter with the insurance carrier and help maximize your case award from a car accident claim.

 The team at the Bleaman Law Firm, PC, can help you recover from your recent car accident.
 While recent Arizona car accident statistics indicate several serious trends, knowing what you can do to limit your risk of causing an accident and knowing what to do after another driver has caused an accident with you are crucial.
 Contact us today and schedule a free consultation with our team if you need help recovering from your recent accident.